-(a) Awards of Options and Stock Appreciation Rights granted on or after June 6, 2008 shall count against the number of Shares remaining available for issuance pursuant to Awards granted under the Plan as

-1 Share for each Share covered by such Awards, and Full Value Awards granted on or after June 6, 2008 shall count against the number of Shares remaining available for issuance pursuant to Awards granted under the Plan as 1.90 Shares for each Share covered by such Awards.

-(b) From and after June 6, 2008, the full number of Shares subject to an Option shall count against the number of Shares remaining available for issuance pursuant to Awards granted under the Plan, even if the exercise price of the Option is satisfied through net-settlement or by delivering Shares to the Company (by either actual delivery or attestation).

-(c) From and after June 6, 2008, upon exercise of Stock Appreciation Rights that are settled in Shares, the full number of Stock Appreciation Rights (rather than the net number of Shares actually delivered upon exercise) shall count against the number of Shares remaining available for issuance pursuant to Awards granted under the Plan.
+- (a) Awards of Options and Stock Appreciation Rights granted on or after June 6, 2008 shall count against the number of Shares remaining available for issuance pursuant to Awards granted under the Plan as 1 Share for each Share covered by such Awards, and Full Value Awards granted on or after June 4, 2012 shall count against the number of Shares remaining available for issuance pursuant to Awards granted under the Plan as 1.90 Shares for each Share covered by such Awards. - (b) From and after June 6, 2008, the full number of Shares subject to an Option shall count against the number of Shares remaining available for issuance pursuant to Awards granted under the Plan, even if the exercise price of the Option is satisfied through net-settlement or by delivering Shares to the Company (by either actual delivery or attestation). - (c) From and after June 6, 2008, upon exercise of Stock Appreciation Rights that are settled in Shares, the full number of Stock Appreciation Rights (rather than the net number of Shares actually delivered upon exercise) shall count against the number of Shares remaining available for issuance pursuant to Awards granted under the Plan. - The aggregate number consists of 3,000,000 shares originally authorized, plus 5,000,000 shares (from the June 6, 2008 amendment), plus 6,000,000 (from the June 4, 2012 amendment)

-(d) From and after June 6, 2008, Shares withheld from an Award to satisfy tax withholding requirements shall count against the number of Shares remaining available for issuance pursuant to Awards granted under the Plan, and Shares delivered by a Participant to satisfy tax withholding requirements shall not be added to the Plan share reserve.

-(e) To the extent that an Award is canceled, terminates, expires, is forfeited or lapses for any reason, any unissued or forfeited Shares subject to the Award will again be available for issuance pursuant to Awards granted under the Plan.

-(f) Shares subject to Awards settled in cash will again be available for issuance pursuant to Awards granted under the Plan.

-(g) Substitute Awards granted pursuant to Section 14.11 of the Plan shall not count against the Shares otherwise available for issuance under the Plan under Section 5.1.
+- (d) From and after June 6, 2008, Shares withheld from an Award to satisfy tax withholding requirements shall count against the number of Shares remaining available for issuance pursuant to Awards granted under the Plan, and Shares delivered by a Participant to satisfy tax withholding requirements shall not be added to the Plan share reserve. - (e) To the extent that an Award is canceled, terminates, expires, is forfeited or lapses for any reason, any unissued or forfeited Shares subject to the Award will again be available for issuance pursuant to Awards granted under the Plan. - (f) Shares subject to Awards settled in cash will again be available for issuance pursuant to Awards granted under the Plan. - (g) Substitute Awards granted pursuant to Section 14.11 of the Plan shall not count against the Shares otherwise available for issuance under the Plan under Section 5.1. - 5.3.

-5.3.
 STOCK DISTRIBUTED.
-Any Stock distributed pursuant to an Award may consist, in whole or in part, of authorized and unissued Stock, treasury Stock or Stock purchased on the open market.
+Any Stock distributed pursuant to an Award may consist, in whole or in part, of authorized and unissued Stock, treasury Stock or Stock purchased on the open market. - 5.4.

-5.4.
 LIMITATION ON INDIVIDUAL AWARDS.
 Notwithstanding any provision in the Plan to the contrary (but subject to adjustment as provided in Section 15.1): (i) the maximum number of Shares with respect to one or more Options and/or SARs that may be granted during any one 12-month period under the Plan to any one Participant is 600,000; (ii) the maximum aggregate grant with respect to performance-based Awards of Restricted Stock, Restricted Stock Units, Deferred Stock Units, Performance Shares or other Stock-Based Awards (other than Options or SARs) granted in any one 12-month period to any one Participant is 600,000; and (iii) the aggregate dollar value of any Performance-Based Cash Award or other cash-based award that may be paid to any one Participant during any one 12-month period under the Plan is \$10,000,000.